samitbasu/rhdl/rhdl-x/logging.md

 }
 ```

+Additional concern.  `note` is a function with side effects.
+What happens when it is dropped from the
+HDL version?
+Is there a potential for weirdness here?
+It would be better if the `$value:expr` argument
+was something that had no side effects.

 I am concerned that `typed_bits` will suffer from terrible performance.
 So we
 need somthing slightly better.
 Ideally something that generates a Note.